slash-fr/jka-server-status/README.md

 # JKA Server Status - PHP Script
-This tool can send a request to a **Jedi Academy** server, to retrieve some basic server info, as well as the player list.
+This tool can send requests to a **Jedi Academy** server, to retrieve some basic server info, as well as the player list.

 [![Screenshot thumbnail](doc/screenshot-thumbnail.jpg)](doc/screenshot.jpg)